KrishlayaKumar/Rainfall_prediction/README.md

 ## Model Evaluation

 Model performance was evaluated using metrics such as accuracy, precision, recall, and F1-score.
-XGBoost yielded the highest accuracy among all models.
+ANN yielded the highest accuracy among all models.

 ## Integration with Backend